The long-awaited James Webb Space Telescope is ushering in a new era of space observation.

 Interview with a James Webb Space Telescope scientist

-Dr Eric Smith, Program Scientist for the James Webb Space Telescope, reveals more about what the JWST will do.
+Back in 2020, prior to Webb's launch, we spoke to Dr Eric Smith, Program Scientist for the James Webb Space Telescope, to find out more about what Webb will do.

 This interview was conducted before the James Webb Space Telescope's launch.